w3c/wai-curricula/content/designer/information-design.md

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students an eBook and ask them to define how it should be split into smaller and more manageable pieces so that it can be easier to navigate and understand.
 Assess how students use pages, landmarks, and headings with their corresponding rank levels to split large amounts of text into smaller and more manageable pieces.
-* Practical &mdash; Give students a complex piece of text and ask them to complement it with diagrams and illustrations.
-Assess how students provide methods to complement processes and instructions presented in text.
+* Practical &mdash; Give students a complex piece of text and ask them to define the presentations of diagrams and illustrations that complement the text.
+Assess how students define the presentations of diagrams and illustrations to complement processes and instructions presented in text.
 * Practical &mdash; Give students unusual words and abbreviations and ask them to define methods to provide the explanation of such words or the expansion of the abbreviations.
 Assess how students define methods to provide explanations of unusual words and expansions of abbreviations.

 {% include excol.html type="end" %}